Catherine ("Cat") Ziac '14

 You landed a global markets analyst job with the Japanese bank Nomura Securities six months before graduation.
 What was your secret?

 I am being completely authentic here.
 I wouldn’t have my job without Becker, the Union career center.

-How did the Becker Career Center help you?
+How did the Career Center in Becker Hall help you?